ALX-TH/pzem004t-esp32/README.md

-# PZEM004T to InfluxDB over ESP32 controller
+# PZEM004T to InfluxDB/Prometheus over ESP32 controller

-This is a simple script witch allow translate messages from MQTT topic to InfluxDB.
+This is a simple script witch allow translate messages from MQTT topic to InfluxDB (and/or) Prometheus services.

 Script support next features:
 ```